sanjugit11/solana_voting_react/README.md

 # Create Anchor dApp
+voteTest.tsx   ## will be provided
+npm run dev // to start
 This is a [Turborepo](https://turbo.build/repo) monorepo for managing your Solana projects built with the anchor framework.
 If you are new to turborepo, you can start by reading the [docs](https://turbo.build/repo/docs).

 We would be using `pnpm` for the sake of this doc, but you can follow along with your favorite package manager.